Supereg/homebridge-http-switch/README.md

-# "homebridge-http-switch" Plugin
+# homebridge-http-switch Plugin

-With this plugin you can create HomeKit switches which will contact your http API Server to control your accessories.
-This is handy if already have home automated equipment which only exposes an http server.
-Or you simply want to manage your accessories in another program.
+`homebridge-http-switch` is a [Homebridge](https://github.com/nfarina/homebridge) plugin with which you can configure HomeKit switches which forward any requests to a defined http server.
+This comes in handy when you already have home automated equipment which can be controlled via http requests.
+Or you have built your own equipment, for example some sort of lightning controlled with an wifi enabled Arduino board which than can be integrated via this plugin into Homebridge.

+`homebridge-http-switch` supports three different type of switches.
+A normal `stateful` switch and two variants of _stateless_ switches (`stateless` and `stateless-reverse`) which differ in their original position.
+For stateless switches you can specify multiple urls to be targeted when the switch is turned On/Off.
+More about on how to configure such switches can be read further down.

+The _'On'_ characteristic from the _'switch'_ service has the permission to `notify` the HomeKit controller of state changes. `homebridge-http-switch` is able to receive such notifications and forwards them to the HomeKit controller.
+State changes happening on the http device can then be instantly reflected for example in the Home App.
+How to implement the protocol into your http device can be read in the chapter [**Notification Server**](#notification-server)

 ## Configuration: